What is trimetazidine, the drug found in Russian skater Kamila Valieva's system?

 Other Olympians have tested positive for the drug

-In 2018, bobsledder Nadezhda Sergeeva – also from Russia – tested positive for TMZ and was disqualified from the Winter Olympic Games in Pyeongchang.
+In 2018, bobsledder Nadezhda Sergeeva — also from Russia — tested positive for TMZ and was disqualified from the Winter Olympic Games in Pyeongchang, South Korea.

 Sergeeva admitted to the violation and "accepted a provisional suspension beyond the period of the Games," the Court of Arbitration for Sport said at the time.